Muhammedabdelhey/E_CommerceAPI/README.md

 ### Validation Behavior
 The **ValidationBehavior** ensures that requests are validated through **FluentValidation** before being passed to the business logic, ensuring only valid data reaches the core logic.

+### AutoMapper
+The **AutoMapper** library is used to streamline object-to-object mapping.
+This helps to convert complex models into Data Transfer Objects (DTOs) and vice versa, simplifying data handling between different layers of the application.

 ## Conclusion